DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ```

-## Let's get started
+## Let's Get Started

-Bootstrapping a **ReactJS** project involves setting up lots of tools, and it can be really be a daunting task.
+Bootstrapping a **ReactJS** project involves setting up lots of tools, and it can really be a daunting task.
 Thankfully there are several tools provided for developers by the community to aid in setting up your project without breaking a sweat.
 In this post, we'll cover tools that you should be aware of in bootstrapping your next **ReactJS** project.

 ## Build Tools

 The first step is to set up a development environment for your **ReactJS** project.
 [Webpack](http://webpack.github.io/), a bundler utility and [Babel](http://babeljs.io/) are key tools here.
-Babel lets us write code that uses new ES6 features, and then transpiles that code into standard ES5 code that can run in older JavaScript environments.
+Babel lets us write code that uses new ES6 features, and then transpiles that code into standard ES5 code that can actually run in the browser.
 When setting up a new project:

-  * I assume Nodejs and NPM is installed, run this command:  `npm init` to create a `package.json` file
+  * I assume [Node.js](https://nodejs.org) and NPM is installed, run this command:  `npm init` to create a `package.json` file
   * Run this command in your terminal:  `npm install react react-dom babel-core babel-loader babel-preset-es2015 babel-preset-react webpack webpack-dev-server --save`
   * Create a `webpack.config.js` file.
 This file handles bundling all our assets, converting JSX to JS files and launching the development server.
+Bundling refers to combining, compiling and minimizing multiple files into just one file to be served to the client.

+**Note:** JSX is a JavaScript syntax extension that looks similar to XML.
+You can write concise HTML/XML-like structures in the same file as you write JavaScript code.
+With Babel, JSX files can be transpiled into actual javascript code.

 A sample _webpack.config.js_ is shown below: